hyperledger-archives/composer/packages/composer-website/jekylldocs/reference/acl_language.md

 **Resource** defines the things that the ACL rule applies to.
 This can be a property on a class, an entire class or all classes within a namespace.
 It can also be an instance of a class.

 Resource Examples:
-- Namespace: org.acme
+- Namespace: org.example
-- Class in namespace: org.acme.Car
+- Class in namespace: org.example.Car
-- Property on class: org.acme.Car.owner
+- Property on class: org.example.Car.owner
-- Instance of a class: org.acme.Car#ABC123
+- Instance of a class: org.example.Car#ABC123

 **Operation** identifies the action that the rule governs.
 It must be one of: CREATE, READ, UPDATE, DELETE or ALL.